Park ranger jobs

 Ranger jobs often have strict requirements for qualifications, sometimes including experience with firearms and law enforcement training.
 Expectations differ between countries, or even between states.
 In the USA, for example, each state has its own state parks authority, which determines the amount of experience and qualifications their park rangers need.

 If you’re interested in a career as a park ranger, getting a general base of wildlife and nature knowledge is a good beginning.
-A course like Bushwise’s International Field Guide course is an excellent way to gain a base knowledge of ecosystems, natural environments, guiding and other skills that transfer easily into the role of park ranger.
+A course like Bushwise IFGA Safari Guide Course 6/12 Months is an excellent way to gain a base knowledge of ecosystems, natural environments, guiding and other skills that transfer easily into the role of park ranger.

 Whether you want to be a park ranger in the USA, UK or elsewhere, the best way to start is by researching the requirements and expectations in your area.
 You might need to go through a training program or gain additional skills for your CV, to increase your chances of getting hired.